-The Marin Municipal Water District (MMWD or District) serves the populous eastern corridor of Marin County from the Golden Gate Bridge northward up to, but not including Novato.
-The district covers approximately 147 square miles and serves a population of approximately 190,000 customers with surface water supplies from seven local reservoirs, augmented with Russian River supplies imported from the Sonoma County Water Agency (Sonoma Water).
-Historically, MMWD has successfully met demands during periods of extreme drought with a combination of rationing, conservation, and increased Sonoma Water supplies.
-However, recent drought conditions that severely threatened water supply reliability have prompted MMWD to explore various water supply options to enhance resiliency for its customers.
+The Marin Municipal Water District (Marin Water or MMWD) serves the populous eastern corridor of Marin County from the Golden Gate Bridge northward up to, but not including Novato.
+Marin Water covers approximately 147 square miles and serves a population of approximately 190,000 customers with surface water supplies from seven local reservoirs, augmented with Russian River supplies imported from the Sonoma County Water Agency (Sonoma Water or SCWA).
+Historically, Marin Water has successfully met demands during periods of extreme drought with a combination of rationing, conservation, and increased Sonoma Water supplies.
+However, recent drought conditions that severely threatened water supply reliability have prompted Marin Water to explore various water supply options to enhance resiliency for its customers.

-MMWD's local watersheds are some of the most productive in the state.
+Marin Water's local watersheds are some of the most productive in the state.
 Water supply is generally sufficient in most years and of high quality.
 These watersheds are expected to continue to be productive in the future, but the variability from one year to another is likely to increase.
 The challenge for water resource planning, however, is how to best manage the extremes, whether flood or drought.
-Jacobs was selected to lead a Strategic Water Supply Assessment (SWSA) to help develop a water supply roadmap for MMWD.
-The SWSA includes an assessment of current and future hydrological conditions, performance of the MMWD system under these conditions, and a robust consideration of alternatives and strategies, and eventual roadmap to a more resilience water supply future.
+Jacobs was selected to lead a Strategic Water Supply Assessment (SWSA) to help develop a water supply roadmap for Marin Water.
+The SWSA includes an assessment of current and future hydrological conditions, performance of the Marin Water system under these conditions, and a robust consideration of alternatives and strategies, and eventual roadmap to a more resilience water supply future.

 The SWSA was conducted using a proven water planning framework as show in Figure 1.
-In general, the framework ensures a comprehensive understanding of the problem and project goals, includes a robust consideration and evaluation of water management opportunities to meet the goals, and leads toward a strategic roadmap to guide future MMWD water management decisions.
+In general, the framework ensures a comprehensive understanding of the problem and project goals, includes a robust consideration and evaluation of water management opportunities to meet the goals, and leads toward a strategic roadmap to guide future Marin Water water management decisions.